holidayextras/culture/gitflow.md

 Usually we would expect this to be done in GitHub once the feedback has been reviewed, but the command line alternative is as follows.

 `git flow feature finish <feature-name>`

-Best practice is to use the JIRA ticket number where available as your feature name.

 ## Releases